ecnmchedsgn/disaster_response/webapp/README.md

     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

+Note: I tried to upload trained classifier classifier.pkl to GitHub, but due to the large size (>100MB), it was not possible.
+Please use above instructions to train classifier.

 2. Run the following command in the app's directory to run your web app.
     `python run.py`